push-based/zod2nx-schema/README.md

 ## Overview

-`zod2nx-schema` is a tool that converts Zod schemas into Nx executor schema.json files.
+`zod2nx-schema` is a tool that converts Zod schemas into Nx executor/generator schema.json files.
 This makes it easy to define executor options using Zod's type-safe schema validation and automatically generate the JSON schema files that Nx requires.

 ## Packages